OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 ![libsinstalled](libsinstalled.png)

-There is one more library you must install -- the HLC5883L compass function library.
+--Manually Installing Third-Party Libraries --

+There is another library you must install -- the HLC5883L compass function library.
+(The HMC5883L is a three-axis (x,y,z) digital compass/magnetometer module that is installed and used later as part of the project.
+It is based on orthogonally situated magnetoresistive sensors.
+It provides raw data related to measured magnetic fields and does not adjust the outputs for variations in the Earth's magnetic field required for more accurate navigation.
+By the 1800's ships housed the ship's compass in a binnacle which contained soft iron spheres or sometimes actual magnets to help counteract the ship's magnetic fields -- something you can see if you ever look at old ships or visit museums.
+In modern ships there is GPS correction of the compass to deal with the deviations in the field in different locations on Earth.)

 Go to the GitHub repository Arduino-HMC5883L